jhvanderschee/hugocodex/content/add-ons/nested-menu.md

 ### Introduction

-A lot of websites use auto-collapsing nested menu's.
+A lot of websites use auto-collapsing menu's with nested pages.
 They are a great way to show a lot of content in a structured way, but it requires a hierarchical view of all your pages.
 This is a nested menu that can be added through a simple include.
 If you want to see this in action, you can [view a demo](/branches).

 ### How it works